mayank-goyal09/olympic-legacy-1976-2008/README.md

 If you've ever wondered:
 🤔 *Why do certain countries dominate specific sports?*
-🤔 *What psychological traits correlate with Olympic success?*
+🤔 *What traits correlate with Olympic success?*
 🤔 *How has the Olympics evolved as a reflection of society?*

 Then this dataset is your answer.